emilykaczmarek/miRNA-DNM/README.md

+**Overview**<br/>
 Application of Deep Neural Maps (Pesteie et al., 2018) for microRNA-based cancer clustering and interpretation.
 Original code and paper can be found at https://github.com/mpslxz/DNM.
 The code has been modified for application to miRNA sequence data, the autoencoder architecture for 1D data (miRNA_AE) is updated and activation gradients are added (second cell of the DNM.ipynb file).
 This code has been converted to a notebook (.ipynb) from the original python file.
 DNM-miRNA is an unsupervised representation learning-clustering application.
 With this method, high dimensional data can be reduced into lower dimensional latent features using an Autoencoder (AE), which are subsequently clustered using a Self-Organizing Map (SOM).
 Joint fine-tuning of the two methods tailors the latent space specifically for more accurate clustering.
 Following training, the SOM can be visualized and used for classification, interpretation of clusters, and analysis of individual samples/abnormal sample features through activation gradients.

 <a href="url"><img src="https://user-images.githubusercontent.com/52331761/145657730-36d68701-50c6-491b-870e-2af8af3668da.png" height="525" width="875" ></a>
+Adapted from "Topology Preserving Stratification of Tissue Neoplasticity using Deep Neural Maps and microRNA Signatures" (Under Review).
+Overview of DNM methodology.

+**Environment Setup**<br/>
 It is recommended to run DNM.ipynb in Google Colab.
 Otherwise, a full list of required packages and versions can be found in Google Colab by running the following command: !pip list –v.
 This code can be downloaded and imported into a Google Colab notebook.

+**Brief Description of Cells**<br/>
 Running the first cell sets up the environment for the code, and the second contains the DNM class.
 The third cell trains the DNM, and cells 4, 5, and 6 are used for interpretation after training through heatmaps, labelled maps, and activation gradients, respectively.

+**Data**<br/>
-An example dataset is imported and used in the demo code from sklearn (breast cancer data), however any dataset can be imported into Colab and used with the DNM.
+An example dataset is imported and used in the demo code from sklearn (breast cancer data - https://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_breast_cancer.html.
+This data consists of 30 features for 569 samples, and has two classes.
+However any dataset can be imported into Colab and used with the DNM.
 Data should be formatted with samples (e.g., patients) as rows and features (e.g., miRNAs) as columns.

+**Inputs**<br/>
 The inputs for the DNM initialization are as follows:

 - input_image_size: feature dimensionality of input data<br/>